CTU-SematX/LegoCity/README.md

 ## License

-This project is released under the Apache License 2.0 — see the `LICENSE` file for details.
+This project is released under the MIT License — see the `LICENSE` file for details.

 ## Maintainers